 The arithmetic mean is the most common measure of central tendency.
 It is simply the sum of the numbers divided by the number of numbers.
-The symbol " $\mu$ " (pronounced "mew") is used for the mean of a population.
-The symbols M and " $\overline{X}$ " (pronounced "X-bar") are used for the mean of a sample.
-The formula for $\mu$ is shown below:
+The symbol " \overline{X} " (pronounced "mew") is used for the mean of a population.
+The symbol " \overline{X} " (pronounced "X-bar") is used for the mean of a sample.
+The formula for μ is shown below: